atlassian/data-center-helm-charts/docs/docs/containers/CONFLUENCE.md

 ```shell
 docker run -v /data/your-confluence-home:/var/atlassian/application-data/confluence --name="confluence" -d -p 8090:8090 -p 8091:8091 atlassian/confluence
 ```
-!!! success
-    Confluence is now available on <http://localhost:8090>.
+!!! success "Confluence is now available on <http://localhost:8090>."

 Please ensure your container has the necessary resources allocated to it.
 We recommend 2GiB of memory allocated to accommodate the application server.
 See [Supported Platforms][3] for further information.

-???+ tip
-    If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):8090` instead.
+???+ tip "If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):8090` instead."

 ## Configuring Confluence